celestiaorg/docs/docs/nodes/validator-node.md

 This step helps get you prepared for when the Quantum Gravity Bridge is ready to be deployed.
-You would still need to go through this step before running a validator to configure 2 extra keys.
+You would still need to go through this step before running a validator to configure an extra key.

 * `--evm-address`: This flag should contain a `0x` EVM address.
 Here, you can add any Ethereum-based address to this flag.
 You can also modify it later if you decide to switch addresses.

-You can set both the values to the above flags as environment variables:
+You can set this value to the above flag as an environment variable:

 ```sh
 EVM_ADDRESS=<EVM_ADDRESS>
 ```

-Remember to add the values for your addresses in the above environment variables before setting them.
+Remember to add the value for your address in the above environment variable before setting it.

 ## Run a validator node